Hi, I’m Tabitha.

 I teach psychology at the University of Washington.

 I have a Ph.D. in social psychology from The Ohio State University.
-I also have an RYT (that’s Registered Yoga Teacher) from 8 Limbs Yoga Centers in Seattle.
+I am also a registered yoga teacher (RYT) from 8 Limbs Yoga Centers in Seattle.

 My favorite academic teaching topics include social psych, emotion, happiness, and research methods.
 But I really like introductory psychology, too.
 It’s pretty cool to introduce my field to a broad spectrum of people who may never take another psych course.